CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

     cumulus@host:~$netq show kubernetes cluster
     ```

-Next, you must enable the NetQ Agent on all of the worker nodes, as described in {{<link url="Install-NetQ-Agents">}}, for complete insight into your container network.
+5. Next, you must enable the NetQ Agent on all of the worker nodes for complete insight into your container network.
+Repeat steps 2 and 3 on each worker node.

 ## View Status of Kubernetes Clusters

 Run the `netq show kubernetes cluster` command to view the status of all Kubernetes clusters in the fabric.
+In this example, we see there are two clusters; one with *server11* as the master server and the other with *server12* as the master server.
+Both are healthy and their associated worker nodes are listed.

-    cumulus@switch:~$ netq show kubernetes cluster
+    cumulus@host:~$ netq show kubernetes cluster
     Matching kube_cluster records:
     Master                   Cluster Name     Controller Status    Scheduler Status Nodes
     ------------------------ ---------------- -------------------- ---------------- --------------------